jeprubio/jeprubio/README.md

-Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live. – Martin Golding
+'Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.' – Martin Golding

-Talk is cheap.
-Show me the code. – Linus Torvalds
+'Talk is cheap.
+Show me the code.' – Linus Torvalds